Privacy Policy

 08Your Choices and Requests

-As a matter of practice, any user may request access to, correction of, or deletion of their personal data by contacting support@secretsweep.com, regardless of jurisdiction.
-Most of this is also self-service: you can edit your account in Settings and delete your account entirely from the Settings page, which triggers the retention schedule described in Section 6.
+As a matter of practice, any user may request access to, correction of, export of, or deletion of their personal data by contacting support@secretsweep.com, regardless of jurisdiction.
+Most of this is also self-service: you can edit your account in Settings, download an account export from /account/export, adjust notification preferences, and delete your account entirely from the Settings page, which triggers the retention schedule described in Section 6.

 09Children